pingidentity/terraform-provider-pingdirectory/README.md

 The PingDirectory Terraform provider is a plugin for [Terraform](https://www.terraform.io/) that supports the management of PingDirectory configuration.
 This provider is maintained internally by the Ping Identity team.

-# Disclaimer - Provider in Development

-The PingDirectory Terraform provider is still in development, and breaking changes are likely.

 ## Requirements
 * Terraform 1.1+
 * Go 1.20+